FAQs About FS Data Center Switches

 Q: Can you tell me the difference between Fixed Series Switches, Modular Series Switches, and Open Networking Switches?

 A: Modular Series Switches" can be used with some line cards to realize flexible port combination.
 The difference between "Fixed Series Switches" and "Open Networking Switches" is mainly the switch operating system.
 "Fixed Series Switches" is the fixed FSOS system installed.
-"Open Networking Switches" provide the self-developed extensible open networking operating system FSOS, which can perfectly run on the high-quality white box networking switches.
-And it can be replaced with other supported third-party Network Operating Systems (NOSs) according to your needs.
+"Open Networking Switches" provide a self-developed extensible open networking operating system, which can perfectly run on the high-quality white box networking switches.
+And it can be replaced with other supported third-party Network Operating Systems (NOSs) and gives you the innovative software that best fits your needs.

 Q: I am very interested in both N8550 and N8560 switches.
 Can you provide a comparative analysis?